befikadusata/alternative_credit_scoring/GETTING_STARTED.md

 ### Dependency installation fails

-- Ensure you're using Python 3.10+
+- Ensure you're using Python 3.13.x (due to Apache Airflow compatibility)
 - Consider using a virtual environment
 - Check that your internet connection is stable